skejserjensen/Hangman/README.md

     http://www.langmaker.com/wordlist/basiclex.htm

 ##Licens
-As these programs are created as a learning experience and seldom changed after I get a better grip of the language constructs, are the programs displayed in this repository of very varying quality, but offered under the GPLv3 for anyone to use, a copy of this license is stored in the root of the repository.
+As these programs are created as learning experiences our me just having some fun programming in something different then what my main project uses at the moment, are the programs in this repository often of very varying guilty, and should be considered alpha quality software with bugs, memory leaks and crashes.
+But are free to grab for anybody who wants them under the GPLv3 license.